Mad Father

 Mad Father (マッドファーザー, Maddofāzā) is a survival horror role-playing puzzle video game.
 The game was developed by Japanese developer Sen, published by Miscreant's Room and released on 10 December 2012.
 The game centers around an 11-year-old girl named Aya, who breaks into her father's secret laboratory to uncover the horrifying truth of his research.
+A light novel adaption was published in 2014.
 A Steam version, published by AGM Playism, was released on 23 September 2016.

+Gameplay

+The player controls Aya, the protagonist.
+Aya can explore the entire manor where the game is set.
+To access some rooms, however, it is necessary to solve puzzles or find items.
+Enemies can attack Aya, but the player can escape them through Quick Time Events before the protagonist's life ends.
+Scattered throughout the mansion, the player can also find gem-shaped collectibles through side challenges, which can be used to unlock an additional scene after the credits.